oblinger/spotlight-commander/readme.md

 # Installation

+tbd

 # Usage

-This usage pattern is PROPSED -- it is not currently implemented.
+This usage pattern is PROPOSED -- it is not currently implemented.

 TYPE A NAME INTO SPOTLIGHT --